Demystifying Strokes

 T—TIME: If you observe any of these signs, call 9-1-1 immediately.

-The National Stroke Association also offers this essential information as a downloadable wallet card in English and Spanish.
+The National Stroke Association offers this essential information in a variety of printable resources, both in English and Spanish.
+The Spanish version replaces the FAST acronym with R.Á.P.I.D.O.

 Medical experts underscore the need to treat a stroke, or even the possibility of one, as a medical emergency.
 “It’s really worth the effort it takes to dial 911,” emphasizes John Marler, s neurologist with the National Institute of Neurological Disorders and Stroke.
 “It’s hard to decide to do that; you’re not always sure what’s going on.
 But it’s going to pay back in terms of going home and living your life.”